 Birth injuries can result from a wide variety of factors.
 In this section, we’ll list a handful of birth injuries and their causes.

-Some common birth injuries (that often are associated with medical negligence) include:
+Some common birth injuries include:

 Other causes and types of birth injuries include:

 - Periventricular leukomalacia (PVL): PVL is characterized by permanent injury to the white matter in the brain.
 It is caused by oxygen deprivation or trauma.
-The younger and smaller babies are, the more susceptible they are to PVL.

 - Intracranial hemorrhages (brain bleeds): Trauma to the head during delivery can cause several different types of bleeds in the brain, which can, among other things, deprive the baby’s brain of oxygen-rich blood and cause brain damage.

 - Hydrocephalus: This is excess fluid in the brain caused by trauma to the head or oxygen deprivation in the brain.
-Trauma and hypoxia can cause excess fluid in the brain, which can cause further brain damage.

 - Infection: Maternal or fetal infections can cause permanent disability, injury, and brain damage.